King Carl Gustaf and Queen Silvia have arrived at the memorial site and laid down a bouquet of white flowers.

 Silent minute

-In S:t Nikolaikyrkan, where the memorial service is taking place, there is a subdued but intense murmur.
-The church is bathed in sunlight through the church windows.
+In S:t Nikolaikyrkan, where a memorial service is taking place, there is a subdued but intense murmur.
+The church is bathed in sunlight shining through the church windows.
 The visitors are of all ages, many in their upper teens but also older.
-The organist plays as people continue to stream in, reports TT's reporter.
+The organist plays as people continue to stream in.

-I want to be with and mourn.
-It is a heavy day, says Solveig who was early on the spot in the church.
+I want to be part of the mourning.
+It's a heavy day, says Solveig who was early on the spot in the church.